DangerAspect/siege/pages/edition-comparison.md

             <tr>
                 <th>Summary</th>
                 <td> <!--Starter Edition-->
-                    A low-priced entry point to Siege, in exchange for more time needed to unlock operators.
+                    A low-priced entry point to Siege, in exchange for more time needed to unlock operators. <br>
+                    <i>Only available on PC.</i>
                 </td>
                 <td> <!--Standard Edition-->
                     The normal base edition of the game.